cardboardai/boardgame-bookie/boardgames/seafall/faq.md

   *Q:* If a roll for an endeavor results in all dice being blank, can fortune be used to avoid failure?
 The wording in the rulebook suggests that rolling all blanks might lead to immediate failure.

   *A:* Yes, fortune can be applied immediately before evaluating the roll.
 Therefore, disaster can be averted by applying fortune to an all blank roll.

+1.
+  *Q:* Where do cards go after they are dismissed?

+  *A:* After a card is dismissed, it is returned to the bottom of its respective deck.
+This is particularly important for the advisor deck when using the Guild Hall structure.
+The advisor deck should never become depleted, because the advisors dismissed from the forum are then immediately placed at the bottom of the deck.

 # Attacking Ships